Karl Gebhardt

-Karl Franz Gebhardt (23 November 1897 – 2 June 1948) was a Nazi physician and a war criminal.
+Karl Franz Gebhardt (23 November 1897 – 2 June 1948) was a German physician and a war criminal.
 Gebhardt was the main coordinator of a series of medical atrocities performed on inmates of the concentration camps at Ravensbrück and Auschwitz.
 These experiments were an attempt to defend his approach to the surgical management of grossly contaminated traumatic wounds, against the then-new innovations of antibiotic treatment of injuries acquired on the battlefield.

 During the Subsequent Nuremberg Trials, Gebhardt stood trial in the Doctors' trial (American Military Tribunal No. I).
 He was convicted of war crimes and crimes against humanity and condemned to death on 20 August 1947.
 He was hanged on 2 June 1948 at Landsberg Prison in Bavaria.

 Career before World War II

 In his student days Gebhardt had been a supporter of the national counter-revolutionary movement and was active among other things in the Volunteer Corps "the Upland Alliance."
 Gebhardt studied medicine in Munich beginning in 1919.
 In 1923, Gebhardt, a member of the Freikorps Oberland, participated in the Beer Hall Putsch.
-In 1924, after two years as an unpaid assistant physician he received a post as an intern at the Surgical Clinic of the University of Munich.
+In 1924, after two years as an unpaid assistant physician he received a post as an intern at the Surgical Clinic of the Ludwig-Maximilians-Universität München.
 Gebhardt trained under the tutelage of Ferdinand Sauerbruch and later under Erich Lexer, finally gaining his habilitation in 1932.
 Gebhardt had a distinguished career prior to World War II, contributing a great deal to the development of the field of sports medicine.
 He wrote articles on physical medicine and rehabilitation, a textbook on sports rehabilitation and he disseminated his ideas in Germany and throughout the rest of Europe.